 Your breathing should be noticeably improved, especially after the swelling has gone down.
 Sometimes, it takes several weeks for your swollen mucosa on the inside to heal.
 Your breathing should continue to improve after surgery over several months.

 If you have a crooked or deviated septum that is causing problems with your breathing, schedule a consultation with Dr. Melancon.

-When you come in for a consultation, Dr. Melacon will examine your nose and together you will create an individualized treatment plan based on your specific needs.
+When you come in for a consultation for a septoplasty New Orleans facial plastic surgeon, Dr. Melacon will examine your nose and together you will create an individualized treatment plan based on your specific needs.
 Call or email Audubon Facial Plastic Surgery to get started today.

 You won’t feel anything during the surgery, as you’ll be under anesthesia.
 After that wears off, you may have soreness in your nose and there will also likely be bruising.
 Fortunately, most people find the procedure to be minimally uncomfortable so Tylenol can control the majority of the discomfort.

 At Audubon Facial Plastic Surgery, we know one of the most challenging parts of this process is the first step.
 We are a welcoming, restful place for you to come and learn about all the ways you can live life to the fullest and be the most beautiful you.
 Call or click to schedule a consultation to learn how you can breathe easy at Audubon Facial Plastic Surgery.